Competitors outranking you?Expert Audit from £49 →

 1. Web Reveal – Best Free Real-Time Website Technology Scanner

-Web Reveal is a free, real-time website technology scanner that detects over 200 technologies across categories including CMS platforms (WordPress, Drupal, Shopify, Wix), JavaScript frameworks (React, Vue, Angular, Next.js), analytics tools, CDNs, hosting providers, server software, and more.
+Web Reveal is the tool I built after spending weeks testing alternatives and finding that none of them quite closed the gap I kept running into.
+I wanted live, real-time detection with no paywall, no registration requirement, and no stale crawl data.
+It identifies technologies across key categories including CMS platforms (WordPress, Drupal, Shopify, Wix), JavaScript frameworks (React, Vue, Angular, Next.js), analytics tools, CDNs, hosting providers, server software, and more.
 It is available as both a Chrome extension and a web-based scanner.

 What Web Reveal detects